ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 \end{align*}`
 $$

-where `\(\bar y\)` is our desired mean and `\(s\)` is our desired SD.
+where `\(\bar y\)` is your desired mean and `\(s\)` is your desired SD.
 So what if we wanted a lognormal distribution that had a mean of 156.5 and a standard deviation of 15, to resemble the prior we used back in post \#4?
 We could use those equations with the following code:

 ``` r
 m <- 156.5  # desired mean